-by Jessica Butts, Director at The Delphi Group
+by Jessica Butts, Senior Director at The Delphi Group

 GLOBE Capital and Capital Exchange 2019 brought together experts in finance, infrastructure and cleantech to figure out how to accelerate the shift to a lower-carbon economy.
 Panelists and attendees discussed the challenges and opportunities associated with moving investment dollars into the clean economy, and made headway into answering the trillion-dollar question.